unusual-circumstances/office-weather/docs/developer-log.md

-# Office Weather Code Journal
+# Office Weather Development Log

 Documentation for me developing this project!

-## Code Journal 1 - May 25, 2023
+## Dev Log 1 - May 24, 2023

 This project is being developed with interoperability and learning the building blocks in mind.
 I also need to make sure that feature creep does not cause me to be distracted so often that I don't actually deploy any NFTs (as is typical with me).